msjimc/AgileStructure/guide/README.md

 ## Selecting the region to view

-Select the required chromosome (reference sequence) from the upper dropdown list box and enter the region's co-ordinates in the two text boxes to the right of this drop down list box and press the ```Get reads``` button (Figure 3).
-The co-ordinates are checked to make sure they are not greater than the chromosomes length as reported in the ```bam``` file.
+Select the required chromosome (reference sequence) from the upper dropdown list box and enter the region's coordinates in the two text boxes to the right of this drop down list box and press the ```Get reads``` button (Figure 3).
+The coordinates are checked to make sure they are not greater than the chromosomes length as reported in the ```bam``` file.
 If no chromosome has been selected these values will be limited to '1'.

 ![Figure 3](images/figure3.jpg)